-An army duck is for land and water, if you haven’t seen one before, it is a cross between a boat and van.
+An army duck is for land and water, if you haven’t seen one before, it is a cross between a boat and a van.

 We drove through the rainforest and then through the lake in the forest, we saw lots of different trees, plants, flowers and saw some butterflies.

 Luckily it had stopped raining and the sun was shining again when we drove around, but the rain had cooled the temperature down so it was quite pleasant.